-Gone are the days of the CMO who is not fluent in metrics, analytics and spreadsheets.
-The internet has made marketing far more measurable (and therefore more accountable to the CEO and CFO) than ever before.
-Yet I still frequently hear from my CMO peers that they are struggling to find the right metrics that will get them credibility with the CEO and CFO, and show the real contribution of marketing to the bottom line.
+Gone are the days of the CMO who isn't fluent in metrics, analytics, and spreadsheets.
+The internet has made marketing far more measurable (and therefore more accountable to the CEO) than ever before.

-The 6 Marketing Metrics Your CEO Wants to See
+The 6 Marketing Metrics Your CEO Cares About Most

 1) Customer Acquisition Cost (CAC)

-2) Marketing % of Customer Acquisition Cost (M%-CAC)
+2) Marketing Percentage of Customer Acquisition Cost (M%-CAC)

-I like to compute the marketing portion of CAC and call it M-CAC, and then compute that as a % of overall CAC.
-The M%-CAC is interesting to watch over time, and any change signals that something has changed in either your strategy, or your effectiveness.
+We compute the marketing portion of CAC and call it M-CAC, and then compute that as a percentage of the overall CAC.
+The M%-CAC is interesting to watch over time, and any change signals that something has changed in either your strategy or your effectiveness.

-For instance, an increase either means that 1) you are spending too much on marketing, 2) that sales costs are lower because they missed quota, or 3) that you are trying to raise sales productivity by spending more on marketing and providing more and higher quality leads to Sales.
+For instance, an increase either means that 1) you are spending too much on marketing, 2) sales costs are lower because they missed quota, or 3) you are trying to raise sales productivity by spending more on marketing, and providing more and higher-quality leads to Sales.